Retirement: 401k’s, Social Security, IRA’s!

 Welcome to another session of cracking open the Bank Vault.
 Today, we are going to talk a little bit about the future, and how to plan for it accordingly.

 No one wants to, or physically can, work forever.
 However, the concern is that you will still need money when you can no longer work for it.
-That is where retirement income comes in, this is the money that is supposed provide for you when you can no longer work, and that is why it is so important.
+Age is not the only reason why a person stops working, as, at times, even terminal illness can put a halt from one’s willingness to work.
+This is when looking for viatical settlement companies is one of the best options one can resort to as this not just allows the person to fulfil their wishes before their passing time but is also beneficial for the person who the insurance is passed onto.
+Retirement income is the money that is supposed provide for you when you can no longer work, and that is why it is so important.

 The problem for far too many people is a lack of retirement savings, or not enough retirement savings.
 According to a survey by BankRate.com, 20% of Americans aren’t saving at all, that’s extremely troubling.
 Saving is important in the short term, as unexpected expenses can wreak havoc without it.
 For the long term?
 Savings are essential with no working income.
 Savings are going to be needed to pay for your housing, food, healthcare, and everything in between.